S. E. Saunders: Non-Saunders designs

 S. E. Saunders built a number of aircraft to the design of other organisations:

 S. E. Saunders designs

 Other products

 In 1923 the company exhibited a dodecagonal (12-sided) prefabricated bungalow made from Consuta at the Daily Mail Ideal Home Exhibition.
 At least two were sold, one stood for many years on the outskirts of Newport, Isle of Wight, the other was assembled at South Milton, Devon and is Grade II listed.

 Formation of Saunders-Roe

-Towards the end of the 1920's the company needed additional funding for expansion and in 1929, after Alliott Verdon Roe and John Lord took a controlling interest in the company, it was re-established as Saunders-Roe.
+Towards the end of the 1920s the company needed additional funding for expansion and in 1929, after Alliott Verdon Roe and John Lord took a controlling interest in the company, it was re-established as Saunders-Roe.